snowylava/BD-Themes/README.md

 -------------
 ![enter image description here](http://www.exoticmods.us/img/github/BD-Themes/Capture1.PNG)

-ExotiCNova
+ExotiCNova (Dark Matter)
 ===================
-My first theme is a Dark Theme with the ability to add your own background if you choose so.
+Dark Matter Theme with the ability to add your own background if you choose so.
 Built-in Theme Fixer by Gimo.
 Looks a lot better with Discord's Dark Theme pre-selected.
 > ****ExotiCNova** Features:**